England and Wales Cricket Trust

 Funding Priorities

-The flagship grant programme operates on a rolling basis with three annual rounds.
+The flagship grant programme operates on a rolling basis with scheduled panel meetings.
 Clubs may apply for up to one grant per ECB budget year.
-Applications accepted 1 February - 30 November annually, with all projects requiring completion by 31 January of the following year.
+Applications typically accepted 1 February - 30 November annually, with all projects requiring completion by 31 January of the following year.

 Interest-Free Loan Scheme: £1,000 - £50,000